-- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment earnings fluctuate monthly with the cash & investment balances as well as market conditions and investment strategy. - For the month of May 2021, GLWA had investment earnings of \$0.4 million and the cumulative FY 2021 earnings through May is \$6.7 million.
-The earnings for the remainder of the fiscal year is expected to continue declining due to maturities of existing investments being reinvested into lower, current market rate investments. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment earnings while meeting the objectives of safety and liquidity.
+- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment earnings fluctuate monthly with the cash & investment balances as well as market conditions and investment strategy. - For the month of October 2021, GLWA reports investment earnings of \$0.3 million and cumulative FY 2022 earnings of \$1.4 million. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment earnings while meeting the objectives of safety and liquidity.